watho/component-starter-flow/README.md

 * Starts fast
 * Easy to run and debug in any IDE
-* Changes in Java class files are picked in debug mode automatically - just reload the page to see the new version
+* Changes in Java class files are picked in debug mode automatically - rebuild the classes (IDEA: CTRL+F9) then reload the page to see the new version.
   * Alternatively follow the [Vaadin hotswap-agent](https://vaadin.com/docs/latest/configuration/live-reload/hotswap-agent)
     tutorial for even better hot reload.